Secure CheckoutPersonal information is secured with SSL technology.

 - Demonstrates the changing role of technology and advances in the estimation of time since death

 Researchers and Academics in the fields of Forensic Anthropology, Forensic Archaeology, Pathology and Taphonomy.
-Instructors teaching
+Instructors teaching in these fields.

 1. Approaches to time since death estimation

 2. Estimation of the time since death in the early postmortem period (24-48 hours)